 Specifically, in MS, lumbar puncture is often used to test for oligoclonal bands.
 These bands contain antibodies (also called immunoglobulins), which are immunological proteins indicative of inflammation.
 Other proteins resulting from the breakdown of myelin also may be present.

-About one in five people with MS will experience optic neuritis, or inflammation of the nerves that connect the eyes to the brain, as their first symptom.
+About 1 in 5 people with MS will experience optic neuritis, or inflammation of the nerves that connect the eyes to the brain, as their first symptom.
 Vision tests can help to assess optic neuritis and other eye-related complications that may occur in MS, such as double vision (diplopia) and involuntary eye movements known as nystagmus.

 A variety of other clinical and laboratory tests may be used to diagnose MS. These tests also can evaluate disease symptoms, and rule out other conditions.
 They may include: